jesskelsall/astarus/astarus/civilisations/kingdom-of-astor/settlements/northhaven/places/kirrel-hall.md

 ### [Astorrel Agents](../../../../../../campaigns/astorrel-agents/README.md)

-On graduation day, this is the venue used for graduation ceremonies.
-The inside of the hall is decked out in banners featuring the [Astorrel](../../../organisations/astorrel/README.md) and [Kirrel](../../../../../gods/gods/kirrel.md) symbols.
-A stage is set up on the far end.

-#### Graduation Speeches

-Those speaking are present on the stage while all of the graduates stand lined up in the center of the hall.
-Other [Astorrel](../../../organisations/astorrel/README.md) who are observing watch from the sides.
-This is demarcated by the pillars.

-#### Graduation Presentation

-Those making the presentations stand on stage and call each person up, alphabetically.
-Steps at each side of the stage allow graduates to approach from stage left and exit via stage right.

-#### Command Assignments

-Once the graduation presentation is over, a board is revealed near the entrance, on the far side of the room.
-This contains each person's assignment.

-#### Following Graduation

 The building is closed while the graduation setup is torn down.
-It remains closed for all of session 1.
+It remains closed for the rest of the party's time in [Northhaven](../README.md) before setting off on their first mission.